Hat Yai

 Tone Nga Chang Waterfall

-Sawng-thaews go to the waterfall from Hat Yai but you are better off going with a tour bus or your own car.
-Any one of the many travel agents in Hat Yai can help you with tours or car rental.
+Sawng-thaews go to the waterfall from Hat Yai but you are better off using your own car if you have one.
+Any one of the many travel agents in Hat Yai can help you with tours or car rental and there are lots of car rental services in and around the airport.

 For more details see: Things To Do Page 3